How to Manage a USVI Construction Project from the Mainland

 What Specialist Trades Do You Need to Plan For?

-Not every trade required for a USVI build is readily available on-island, and the labour shortage makes this more acute for specialist work.
+Not every trade required for a USVI build is readily available on-island.
 Excavation is the most common example — USVI terrain can be steep, rocky, and demanding, and the equipment or expertise for a particular site condition may not be sitting idle nearby.
+Other trades that routinely require advance planning include waterproofing specialists for below-grade cistern and foundation work, glazing contractors for impact-rated window and door systems, and MEP contractors with experience in USVI-specific requirements — generator integration, cistern plumbing, and solar systems are not standard mainland work.
 A specialist who has to be sourced from another island or flown in carries a lead time that needs to be in the programme before mobilisation begins, not discovered after.

 Your architect and GC should be identifying these requirements during pre-construction.
 If you're interviewing contractors and this conversation isn't coming up naturally, that's a flag.
 The projects that run into specialist trade delays are almost always the ones where no one asked the question early enough.